Will Medicare pay for my equipment rental ?

-Medicaid has a rather different structure from Medicare as it is funded both on a federal level and on a state level.
+Medicaid has a rather different structure from Medicare, as it is funded both on a federal and on a state level.

-The result is that each state works within the overarching guidelines of Medicaid, but with a lot of room to change and tweak things, as are putting their own funding in as well.
+Each state works within the overarching guidelines of Medicaid, but has a lot of room to change, and tweak things, as they are putting their own funding in to the projects as well.

 From state to state the waivers may vary a great deal, and the number of waivers a state has may vary, but they all have some waivers which exist specifically to help care for elderly and disabled individuals in their own homes.

-With literally hundreds of waivers across the US, what is considered to be a DME is very wide ranging, and much less restricted than under Medicare.
+With literally hundreds of waivers across the US, what can be considered to be DME is very wide ranging, and much less restricted than under Medicare.

 Medicaid and state programs and waivers for in home care services

-To get more thorough information on HCBS programs, or waivers, from Medicaid itself, you can find that at medicaid.gov –
+To get more thorough information on HCBS programs, or waivers, from Medicaid itself, you go to medicaid.gov –

-HCBS programs, waivers, and 1915 waivers will pay for “home medical equipment” – DME’s.
+HCBS programs, waivers, and 1915 waivers will pay for “home medical equipment” – DME.